 Wapasu Lake is a shallow, polymictic lake, which means that the water column mixes many times throughout the summer.
-Because of frequent mixing the water temperature is relatively the same at all water depths of the lake (Figure 2).
-Water temperature peaked on 4 July at ~24 ° C and declined to~10° C on 27 September 2007.
+Because of frequent mixing, the water temperature is relatively the same at all water depths of the lake (i.e. isothermic) (Figure 2).
+Water temperature peaked on 20 June at $\sim$ 23.3° C, creating a weak thermocline not observed on any other sampling date in 2008.
+Water temperature declined to $\sim$ 10.6° C on 25 September.

 Figure 2.
-Water temperature (°C) and dissolved oxygen (mg/L) profiles for Wapasu Lake during the summer of 2007.
+Water temperature (°C) and dissolved oxygen (mg/L) profiles for Wapasu Lake during the summer of 2008.

 Dissolved oxygen (DO) concentration exhibited a similar pattern (Figure 2).
-Surface water temperature ranged from 7.8 to 10.0 mg/L during the summer 2007.
-In mid-June and late-September, DO concentrations declined in the last 0.5m of the lake.
-In June, near anoxic conditions were present near the lake bed.
-This indicates that, prior to the June and September sample dates, mixing had not disturbed lake bed sediments.
-Decomposition near the lake bed was evident by the decline in DO concentrations in June and September.
-The oxygen levels in surface layers of Wapasu Lake were within the acceptable range for surface water quality, according to Alberta Environment guidelines (DO $\geq$ 5.0 mg/L).
+Surface water DO concentration ranged from 7.7 to 11.0 mg/L during the summer of 2008.
+In mid-June, DO concentrations declined in the last 0.5 m of the lake and near anoxic conditions were present near the lake bed.
+This indicates that prior to the June sampling date, mixing had not yet disturbed the lake bed sediments and microbial decomposition of organic matter was occurring (decomposition consumes oxygen).
+The oxygen levels in surface layers of Wapasu Lake were within the acceptable range for surface water quality, according to Alberta Environment guidelines (DO ≥ 5.0 mg/L).